Biceps Tendinitis Physical Therapy

 1. Biceps Stretch

-2. Isometric Biceps Hold
+2. Isometric Biceps Contraction

-3. External Rotation with Band
+3. External Rotation with Resistance Band

-4. Scapular Stabilization
+4. Scapular Stabilization Exercises

-Can physical therapy help biceps tendonitis?
+Can physical therapy help biceps tendinitis?

-The fastest recovery involves:
+The fastest recovery typically includes:

 -